evandrosouza89/java-senior-evandro-souza/README.md

 A Spring Boot CRUD  example project.

-It's a micro-services ready, CRUS example based on a employee/department use case.
+It's a micro-services ready, CRUD example based on a employee/department use case.

 # Business rules: